strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 ### What's Next?

-In next episode, we will create a simply front-end UI for our project and do a quick demo.
+Next time, we will create a simply front-end UI for our project and do a quick demo.

 In the meantime, you can learn more about LoopBack in [past blogs](https://strongloop.com/strongblog/tag_LoopBack.html).